openshift/oc-mirror/docs/dev/getting-started.md

 ## Building

-Please run `hack/build.sh` to build the `oc-mirror` executable for local testing
+Please run `hack/build.sh` to build the `oc-mirror` executable for local testing.
+If you do not have uncommitted changes that you are testing, you should run `hack/build.sh --clean` in order to clean the working directory of any artifacts possibly left over from your work or a previous build/test.

 ## CI

 Our CI is automated using Prow.
 The configuration is located in the `openshift/release` project.